Under the Waters Act an application must be made to the Board and a Licence issued prior to the use of any waters or disposal of any waterborne waste.

 - A description of potential concerns related to the project, an inventory of biological resources that the project may impact (eg. wildlife and fish habitat, recreation areas), an identification of all potential environmental impacts and proposed mitigative measures including cumulative impacts, the effects of accidents or malfunctions, an explanation of any past, proposed or on-going baseline studies;

-- A description of socio-economic issues closely related to the environmental impacts, including business and employment opportunities in the north, potential concerns regarding human health, effects on traditional land uses, public consultation, and data gathering methodologies;
+- A description of socio-economic issues closely related to the environmental impacts, potential concerns regarding human health, effects on traditional land uses, public consultation, and data gathering methodologies;

 - A detailed map of project location with associated Global Positioning System (GPS) coordinates in degrees, minutes, and seconds (DMS), and suitable for reproduction; engineering plans and drawings signed and stamped by a professional engineer registered with the Northwest Territories and Nunavut Association of Professional Engineers and Geoscientists;